sweagleExpert/integrations/gitlabCICD/readme.md

 INSTALLATION

 1. Put all linux or windows Sweagle shell scripts into one folder of your gitlab repository (for example "/sweagle_scripts")
+2. Open the "sweagle.env" script and put your sweagle API token as value for parameter aToken
-2. Open file /.gitlab-ci.yml and adapt the 2 tasks "uploadConfiguration" and "deployTestEnvironment" in your own ./gitlab-ci.yml
+3. Open file /.gitlab-ci.yml and adapt the 2 tasks "uploadConfiguration" and "deployTestEnvironment" in your own ./gitlab-ci.yml
 - For upload task you could take it as a whole, just setting the correct input file/directory,
 - For deploy task, just the "before_script" part with parameters should be put in your "before_script" of your own deployment tasks
 (only requirement is that these tasks should be in a stage after stage containing "uploadConfiguration")